Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Experiments

-This complementary behavior points to a promising avenue for future research: combining input-level textual guidance (e.g., detailed captions or prompts) with our posterior, feature-level correction (PFC) could potentially yield an even more powerful and reliable method for suppressing hallucinations across diverse categories.
+These complementary behaviors indicate that HALCON and text-driven approaches address different aspects of hallucination.
+Combining input-level textual guidance (e.g., detailed captions) with our posterior, feature-level correction (HALCON) may yield an even more powerful and reliable method for suppressing hallucinations across diverse scenarios.